rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 Leo is a writer of immense, jagged power.
 He is a powerful man with a voice that sounds like gravel crunching under heavy tires, deep and resonant and full of a history that refuses to be smoothed over.
 When he reads his work aloud, the air in the room changes pressure.
 His prose is not "clean."
 It does not flow like water; it flows like molasses, thick and sweet and slow, or sometimes like lava, burning everything it touches.
 He tells more than he shows, a stylistic choice that critics hate but which I find profoundly honest.
 He doesn't invite you to watch; he commands you to listen.

-and I love everything he writes.
+And I love everything he writes.

 Today, the writers in this group aren't buzzing with typing.
 They're listening to Chad, a white tech bro that sounds like his larynx is constantly massaging his speech for a pamphlet instead of talking to people.